Russell-Cannon/Toybox/README.md

   - [ ] Roald Dahl
   - [ ] Mandelbrot set ?
 - [ ] Function support
-  - Allow references to other toybox files to be used as a sort of `val` toy.
+  - [ ] Allow references to other toybox files to be used as a sort of `val` toy. ?
 - [x] Comment support
 - [ ] Some way to communicate parameter names
   - Potentially in AST print-out?
-- [-] External textures
+- [x] External textures
 - [ ] Some way to record or screenshot the page in browser ?